endpoints4s/endpoints4s/documentation/manual/src/paradox/index.md

 - clients: Akka-Http, Play-WS, sttp, scalaj, and XMLHttpRequest (Scala.js) ;
 - servers: Akka-Http, Play, and http4s ;
-- documentation: OpenAPI document ;
+- documentation: OpenAPI ;
-- JSON is supported via Circe or Play-Json ;
+- JSON is supported via Circe, Play-Json, or ujson ;

 … but the library is designed to be **extensible**, anyone can:

-- implement a new interpreter for the existing endpoint descriptions (e.g. generation of RAML documentation, http4s client and server backend, etc.) ;
+- implement a new interpreter for the existing endpoint descriptions (e.g. generation of RAML documentation, finch client and server backend, etc.) ;
 - add new descriptions to the existing ones (e.g. to define an application-specific authentication strategy).